Laravel-Backpack/docs/7.x/crud-testing.md

 php artisan vendor:publish --provider="Backpack\CRUD\BackpackServiceProvider" --tag=stubs
 ```

-This will create a `resources/views/vendor/backpack/crud/stubs/crud-testing` directory in your application root.
+This will create a `resources/views/vendor/backpack/crud/stubs/testing` directory in your application root.
 Any changes you make to these stubs will be used when generating tests.

 ### Minimal Stub Example

-Here is a minimal example of what a custom operation stub (e.g., `feature-clone.stub`) might look like:
+Here is a minimal example of what a custom operation stub (e.g., `clone.stub`) might look like:

 ```php
     /**